Thursday, September 13, 2018

 “My name is Moroni,” he said.
 “You have become pretty tired with all the extra work you have to do.”
 He swung the knapsack off his shoulder, and Mary watched as he started to untie it.19

-This is a phony quotation that doesn't belong in Saints.
-If you read the Skousen article in footnote 19, you will see this quotation was made up by Mary Whitmer's descendants, decades after she passed away.
+If you read the Skousen article in footnote 19, you will see this quotation was made up by Mary Whitmer's descendants (or by Andrew Jenson), decades after she passed away.

 "I have heard my grandmother (Mary M. Whitmer) say on several occasions that she was shown the plates of the Book of Mormon by an holy angel, whom she always called Brother Nephi.
 (She undoubtedly refers to Moroni, the angel who had the plates in charge.)"

+Do you see that parenthetical?
 You can see what happened.
 Mary Whitmer always referred to the messenger as "Brother Nephi."
 This is consistent with what David Whitmer said about the messenger who took the Harmony plates to Cumorah; i.e., that he was one of the Nephites.

-The grandson simply inferred Mary was wrong!
+The grandson (or Andrew Jenson) simply inferred Mary was wrong!

-The grandson didn't accept his grandmother's statement about the name of the messenger, but instead assumed she was wrong because it had to have been Moroni, according to his belief.
+The grandson (or Andrew Jenson) didn't accept his grandmother's statement about the name of the messenger, but instead assumed she was wrong because it had to have been Moroni, according to his belief.
 True, we don't know the names of the Three Nephites (3 Ne.
 28:25-32), but one of the disciples Christ called was named Nephi.
 (3 Ne.
 19:4), so the chances are 3 in 12 that one of the Three Nephites was Nephi.
 I think the grandmother was correct, but the grandson made a huge mistake when he misunderstood.

 Subsequent descendants relied on this 1878 account and elaborated, inventing this quotation: "My name is Moroni.
 You have become pretty tired with all the extra work you have to do," etc.